peaspls/beansprouty/src/pages/vienna-austria/index.md

 featuredImage: "./juice.jpg"
 ---

-> A sad unhealthy place with pollution and cigarette filling your lungs.
-Isn't it funny when you've seen fantastic pictures of a place and when you get there it's totally not like the pictures.
+> Pollution and smoke from cigarettes everywhere.
+Isn't it funny when you've seen fantastic pictures of a place and when you get there it's totally not what you expected.
 Well, we tried to make the best of it and we did find a few good places :).

 ### 30 mars - 27 april 2018
 We stayed at an Airbnb appartment in Goldschlagstraße, about 5 minutes walking distance from Westbahnhof.
 Let me just say, this is **not** the area you want to stay in.
 It's a poor neighourhood with people who look like they wish they could be somewhere else.
 I frankly did not feel safe walking outside after 8 pm.
 Smoking seems extremly popular here for some reason.
 So does not giving a shit :/.
 When we got there we immediately thought it was a mistake to book the place for a month.